Skip to main content

 Make your voice heard at the PUCO!

-Duke Energy Ohio is asking the Public Utilities Commission of Ohio (PUCO) to increase electric distribution charges for consumers.
+Duke Energy Ohio is asking the Public Utilities Commission of Ohio (PUCO) to increase electric distribution charges paid by residential consumers.

-Under Duke’s proposal, a typical consumer’s distribution charge would increase by 38% – nearly $18 more per month.
-If approved, the new electric distribution rates will take effect in 2027.
+Under Duke’s proposal, a typical consumer’s bill would increase by about $8.32 per month.
+Consumers would also continue paying additional PUCO-approved infrastructure investment charges already appearing on bills.
+If approved, Duke’s proposed distribution rate increase would take effect in 2027.

-At the same time, Duke consumers have seen the standard offer price for electricity supply rise for Duke consumers by about 27% in the past year, adding further pressure on household budgets.
+At the same time, the standard offer price for electricity supply has increased as capacity costs have reached some of their highest levels in recent years, putting additional pressure on household budgets.

 What Part of Your Bill Would Increase?

-Duke’s proposal affects the distribution (delivery) portion of your electric bill — the part you pay regardless of who supplies your electricity.
+Duke’s proposal affects the distribution (delivery) portion of your electric bill — the charge you pay to maintain poles, wires, and the local electric system, regardless of who supplies your electricity.

-• Supply charges – the cost of electricity itself
+• Electric supply charges – the cost of electricity you use

-• Transmission charges – the cost to move electricity across high-voltage lines
+• Transmission charges – the cost to move electricity over high-voltage power lines

 OCC is Already on the Case

-The Ohio Consumers’ Counsel (OCC)—the state’s advocate for residential utility consumers—has formally intervened to represent Duke’s approximately 500,000 residential customers.
+The Ohio Consumers’ Counsel (OCC)—the state agency representing residential utility consumers—has formally intervened to represent Duke’s approximately 500,000 residential customers in this case.

-Many Ohio families are struggling with rising energy costs.
-OCC will urge the PUCO to consider the affordability impact of higher electric bills on consumers.
+OCC will urge the PUCO to carefully consider the affordability impact of higher electric bills on Southwest Ohio consumers.

 Want to Know More?